ai4os/DEEPaaS/doc/source/user/v2-api.rst

 .. autofunction:: deepaas.model.v2.base.BaseModel.get_train_args

-Then, you must implement the training function (named ``train``) that will receive the defined arguments as keyword argumetns:
+Then, you must implement the training function (named ``train``) that will receive the defined arguments as keyword arguments:

 .. autofunction:: deepaas.model.v2.base.BaseModel.train